JoolsHattey/webprog-coursework/README.md

 ### Stacked Question Layout
 Each question is on a card and they all form a stack of cards.
-The cards can be dragged down to go to the next on or drag up to go back to the last one.
+The cards can be dragged down to go to the next on or draggged up to go back to the previous one.
 The cards can also be controlled with the quiz nav buttons.
+[Card Stack](#card-stack)

+### Edit button
+If you are logged in while taking the quiz there will be a button to directly link to the editor for the quiz.

 ## Quiz Editor